• Skip to primary navigation

 Here's What You Do

 First...you have a beer.
 This recipe is quick and easy to put together, so you may spend more time drinking beer than making this.
 That ought to get the recipe a great rating right there.
 Pop a beer and read through the recipe.
-The mise en place is mostly gathering the ingredients, so just confirm that you have everything you need plus a small bowl-I prefer to use glass.
+Gather and prepare each ingredient before you start; that's mise en place!

 Sign up for my email notifications of new recipes and posts right HERE.